damien-carcel/ASS2017/README.md

 # Angry Ziggy

-This is a game realized during the Game Jam of the Akeneo Summuer Session 2017.
+This is a game realized during the Game Jam of the Akeneo Summer Session 2017.